IgaoGuru/Sequoia/README.md

 ## Acknowledgments

-* [Daniel Krupiński](https://github.com/danielkrupinski) for developing and maintaining the open-source original software.
+* [Paulo Abelha](https://github.com/pauloabelha/), for lending me his experience and knowledge, and for enabling this project to exist.

-* [ocornut](https://github.com/ocornut) and [contributors](https://github.com/ocornut/imgui/graphs/contributors) for creating and maintaining an amazing GUI library - [Dear imgui](https://github.com/ocornut/imgui).
+* [All of the team at Ultralytics](https://github.com/ultralytics), for developing such an awesome Neural Network, that was the backbone AI for the project.

-* [Zer0Mem0ry](https://github.com/Zer0Mem0ry) - for great tutorials on reverse engineering and game hacking
+* [Daniel Krupiński](https://github.com/danielkrupinski), for developing and maintaining the open-source  software that was used as the basis for my [CS:GO data collection program](https://github.com/IgaoGuru/csgo-data), which was crucial for the development of the project's dataset.

 ## License

-> Copyright (c) 2020-2020 Igor Rocha
+> Copyright (c) 2020-2021 Igor Rocha

-This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](https://github.com/danielkrupinski/Osiris/blob/master/LICENSE) file for details.
+This project is licensed under the [GPL 3.0 License](https://opensource.org/licenses/GPL-3.0).